 What is your biggest pet peeve when traveling with pets?

-By far, the most commonly reported pet travel challenge (55%) was finding things to do and places to eat with your pet.
-We’re going to do what we can to help that by focusing more energy on increasing the number of beaches, dog parks, restaurants, wineries, and other pet friendly activities on GoPetFriendly.com.
-We are happy to see that only 11% of people report “finding accommodations” as their primary obstacle to pet travel – hopefully our website has helped alleviate some of that frustration.
+By far, the most commonly reported pet travel challenge (41%) was finding things to do and places to eat with your pet, but that down from 55% last year, and we’re glad to see such a big improvement!
+We’ve been working hard to locate more beaches, dog parks, restaurants, wineries, and other pet friendly activities on GoPetFriendly.com, and our efforts seem to be paying off.
+We are happy to see that only 15% of people report “finding accommodations” as their primary obstacle to pet travel – hopefully our website has helped alleviate some of that frustration.

 What is your top priority when planning a pet friendly trip?

 Just more than half of respondents (51%), said that their top priority when planning a trip is their own desires and convenience, followed by people who plan their trip around their pet’s fun and comfort (40%).
 Keeping costs down is a the most important factor for 6% of people, and the remaining 3% make their decisions based on other considerations.

 What is your biggest concern when you can’t take your pets along?